stefearares/resourceful/README.md

 ![Usage graph](DOCUMENTATION/usage_graph.png)

+* LOW is if the usage is under 33%
+* MEDIUM if the usage is between 33% and 66%
+* HIGH if the usage is over 66%

 Each individual graph can show from 1 to 3 states depending on how many times the script was ran.
 The script retrieves the previous usages from the **history** file.